7 Postoperative Wisdom Teeth Removal Complications

 6. Infection

-Although there’s a small risk of postoperative infections, they often require further clinical examination.
-It’s possible to experience severe pain, swelling gums surrounding the extraction site, fever, and yellow or white discharge.
+Although there’s a small risk of infection after wisdom teeth extraction, they often require further clinical examination.
+It’s possible to experience severe pain, swelling gums surrounding the extraction site, fever and pus after wisdom teeth removal, and yellow or white discharge.
 A simple one-week course of antibiotics will typically take care of an infection.
-In case it persists, the area must be drained and thoroughly cleaned..
+In case it persists, the area must be drained and thoroughly cleaned.

 7. Sinus opening

-One of the major concerns with untreated impacted wisdom teeth is sinus communication.
-As the upper third molars are near your sinuses, they can cause an opening between a tooth socket and a sinus.
-Taking out the last set early prevents root formation, eliminating this kind of risk.
+One of the major concerns with untreated impacted wisdom teeth is sinus complications after upper wisdom tooth extraction.
+As the upper third molars are near your sinuses, they can sometimes create a small opening between the tooth socket and the sinus, known as an oroantral communication.
+Taking out the last set early prevents root formation, which helps lower this kind of risk.

 If it occurs, it should close spontaneously on its own.
 Keep in mind, though, to avoid blowing your nose for two or three days after the procedure.